threefoldtech/tfgrid-sdk-ts/packages/UI/docs/script_editor.md

 2. Navigate to the `repository/packages/UI` directory.

-3. Choose which provider you are going to use [see providers section](#using-providers-and-extensions)
+3. Choose the provider you are going to use [see providers section](#using-providers-and-extensions).

 4. Run `yarn build` to generate the required distribution files.

 5. Locate the `dist` folder created in the previous step.

-6. Copy the `dist/threefold-ui.umd.js` file and include it in your project's HTML files.
+6. Copy the `dist/threefold-ui.umd.js` file and include it in your project's HTML files:

 ```html
 <body>